Gramatica A The Verb Gustar Answers: Complete Guide

 1. Confusing gusta with gustan The rule is simple but easy to forget: gusta accompanies singular subjects, gustan goes with plurals.
 Me gusta la música (one genre) vs. Me gustan las películas (multiple films).
 When in doubt, identify the subject first.

 2. Forgetting the indirect object pronoun Without me, te, le, nos, or les, sentences sound incomplete to native ears.
-Me gusta el café is correct; Gustan el café without a pronoun is not Not complicated — just consistent..
+Me gusta el café is correct; Gustan el café without a pronoun is not Practical, not theoretical..

-3. Placing the pronoun incorrectly The pronoun must attach to the verb or precede it, never insert itself in the middle: Le quiero dar (correct) vs. Le quiero le dar (nonsense).
+3. Placing the pronoun incorrectly The pronoun must attach to the verb or precede it, never insert itself in the middle: Le quiero dar (correct) vs. Le quiero le dar (nonsense) Easy to understand, harder to ignore..

 4. Overusing the emphasized form While A mí me gusta adds emphasis, overdoing it in casual conversation sounds stiff.
 Reserve it for contrast or clarification.